Eco-Colonial Australian Literature: Environment, Species, Climate

 Project impact includes:

-- Academic publications: eg The Australian Kangaroo Hunt Novel (1830–1858) as Bildungsroman, Ken Gelder, Rachael Weaver
+- Academic publications: eg The Colonial Kangaroo Hunt, Ken Gelder, Rachael Weaver / The Australian Kangaroo Hunt Novel (1830–1858) as Bildungsroman, Ken Gelder, Rachael Weaver

 - Non-academic publications: eg Friday essay: the art of the colonial kangaroo hunt, The Conversation